sahabpardaz/java-styleguide/README.md

 - **intellij-codestyle.xml:** The config file to configure our code style in Intellij.
 To make this file, we have used [the google Intellij code style file](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml) as the base file and we have changed it a little according to our customizations.
-- **intellij-codestyle.xml:** The config file to configure our code style in Eclipse.
+- **eclipse-codestyle.xml:** The config file to configure our code style in Eclipse.
 To make this file, we have used [the google Eclipse code style file](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) as the base file and we have changed it a little according to our customizations.